ndkgit339/filledpause_prediction_group/README.md

 # Group-dependent filled pause prediction models and training scripts

+## About this repository

-This is a source implementation of group-dependent filled pause (FP) prediction on the basis of FP usage of speakers in Corpus of Spontaneous Japanese (CSJ).
-There are 8 group-dependent models on the basis of FP words and positions in ``model_files`` (detailed in [here](#models))
+This is an official implementation of [Personalized Filled-pause Generation with Group-wise Prediction Models](https://arxiv.org/abs/2203.09961) (in LREC 2022).
+We implement group-dependent filled pause (FP) prediction on the basis of FP usage of speakers using Corpus of Spontaneous Japanese ([CSJ](https://ccd.ninjal.ac.jp/csj/en/)).
+Pre-trained group-dependent models on the basis of FP words and positions and training script of group-dependent models are available.

 ## Requirements